-- Do not obstruct ventilators and clean them regularly, it is advisable to clean and check all the ventilators annually for blockages and where necessary rectify any blockages found. - Inspect the high pressure flexible gas hose (available from your retailer) regularly for deterioration and renew as necessary, with an approved type, in any case no later than the expiry date stated on the hose. - (iii) Ensure the gas supply and all appliances are turned off before towing your caravan. - (iv) If your caravan has been fitted with a gas BBQ it must be only used for its intended purpose.
+- (i) Do not obstruct ventilators and clean them regularly, it is advisable to clean and check all the ventilators annually for blockages and where necessary rectify any blockages found. - (ii) Inspect the high pressure flexible gas hose (available from your retailer) regularly for deterioration and renew as necessary, with an approved type, in any case no later than the expiry date stated on the hose. - (iii) Ensure the gas supply and all appliances are turned off before towing your caravan. - (iv) If your caravan has been fitted with a gas BBQ point it must be only used for its intended purpose.
 Do not use a gas barbeque within an awning. - (v) Never use portable cooking or heating equipment inside your caravan.
 Do not use your fitted cooking equipment as heating at any time. - (vi) Never allow modification to your gas or electrical system unless qualified persons carry them out.
-All modification to the gas system must be carried out by a Gas Safe Register[TM] approved gas fitter.
+All modification to the gas system must be carried out by a Gas Safe RegisterTM approved gas fitter.
 Any modifications carried out on the electrical system must be carried out by an electrician on the roll of the NICEIC or be a member of the ECA. - (vii) If you suspect there is a gas leak please open all the windows then vacate the caravan.
-Then contact your nearest Buccaneer Retailer to arrange for them to check the gas system. - (viii) In the interest of safety, replacement parts for an appliance should conform to the appliance manufacturer's specifications and should be fitted by them or an authorised agent.
+Turn off the gas container if safe to do so, then contact your nearest Buccaneer Retailer to arrange for them to check the gas system. - (viii) In the interest of safety, replacement parts for an appliance should conform to the appliance manufacturer's specifications and should be fitted by them or an authorised agent.

 - (ix) It is recommended that you provide a dry powder fire extinguisher complying with ISO 7165 of at least 1KG capacity by the exit door and a fire blanket next to the cooker.
-Ensure you read the 'advice to occupier label' fitted to your caravan usually found on the inside of the wardrobe door. - Never exceed your caravans Maximum Technical Permissible Laden Mass. (see Caravan Towing Vehicle Weight Ratio). - (xi) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight. - Tow bar maximum nose weight. - · The caravan's maximum nose weight - (xii) Ensure heavy and large items are secured before towing your new caravan to reduce the risk of damage being caused while the caravan is in motion. - (xiii) Pull out worktop extensions, where fitted, are only designed to take maximum weight of 6kgs. - (xiv) When your caravan is connected to your towing vehicle it should be level or slightly nose down. - (xv) When your caravan is loaded to its MTPLM and the weight distributed in accordance with the handbook, your caravan is designed to be towed at a maximum speed of 100kmh/60mph. - (xvi) It is illegal to tow your caravan whilst it is occupied. - (xvii) Do not leave children under 14 years of age unattended in your caravan. - (xviii) Do not tow your caravan with any water in the water heater or water tank (if fitted).
+Ensure you read the 'advice to occupier label' fitted to your caravan usually found on the inside of the wardrobe door. - (x) Never exceed your caravans Maximum Technical Permissible Laden Mass. (see Caravan Towing Vehicle Weight Ratio). - (xi) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight. - · Tow bar maximum nose weight. - · The caravan's maximum nose weight - (xii) Ensure heavy and large items are secured before towing your new caravan to reduce the risk of damage being caused while the caravan is in motion. - (xiii) Pull out worktop extensions, where fitted, are only designed to take a maximum weight of 6kgs. - (xiv) Where high level bunks are fitted, care should be taken when used by children.
+The protection against falling out must be in place when the bunk is used. - (xv) When your caravan is connected to your towing vehicle it should be level or slightly nose down. - (xvi) When your caravan is loaded to its MTPLM and the weight distributed in accordance with the handbook, your caravan is designed to be towed at a maximum speed of 100kmh/60mph. - (xvii) It is illegal to tow your caravan whilst it is occupied. - (xviii) Do not leave children under 14 years of age unattended in your caravan. - (xix) Your vehicles MIRO is calculated with no water on board.
+To travel with water you must take account of the water in your vehicle payload.
+1 litre of water = 1Kg.